 There are several different anti-epileptic drugs available, some of which are more suitable for different seizure types than others.
-Anti-epileptic drugs are available in a number of different formulations such as tablets, capsules, chewtabs, sugar-free liquid, syrup, dispersible tablets, crushable tablets and sprinkle capsules.
+Anti-epileptic drugs are available in several different formulations such as tablets, capsules, chew tabs, sugar-free liquid, syrup, dispersible tablets, crushable tablets and sprinkle capsules.